 Freewill is a controversial concept.
 What is it?
 Does it even exist?
-While a libertarian freewill suggests every choice is the result of pure, conscious intent, determinism flips this on its head.
-Consciousness becomes a post hoc justification for one’s behavior, turning, “I think, and therefore I am,” into, “I am, and therefore I think.”
+While a libertarian freewill suggests every choice is the result of pure, conscious intent, determinism flips this on its head, suggesting that consciousness becomes a justification after the fact for one’s behavior, turning, “I think, and therefore I am,” into, “I am, and therefore I think.”
 As a chain of inevitable cause-and-effect, behavior is determined by the universe – its physics, chemistry, and biology.
 In a sense, life happens, and we’re all just along for the ride.
-The Novel Universe Model stands in opposition to either point-of-view, proposing that freewill is more than just the idea of having a choice, but the embodied cost of choice itself.
-Chocolate or vanilla?
-Does it matter?
-If it costs nothing, it’s the illusion of choice, not the effort of freewill.
+The Novel Universe Model stands in opposition to either point-of-view, proposing that freewill is more than just the idea of having a choice, but the idea that it’s not freewill if it costs nothing.

-Freewill is not a switch, but a thermostat, ranging from a minor tweak to an outright change to one’s frame of reference.
-One might simply delay an action, say, light up long after that smoke break starts; or re-frame their entire approach, say, move on from that toxic “friendship.”
+Freewill is not a switch but a spectrum, ranging from a minor tweak to an outright reshaping of one’s entire point of view.
+One might delay an action, say, put that cigarette off until next break, or change course entirely – stop cold turkey.
 Either way, those underlying preferences might only be altered with effort, as following in one’s grooves is easier than plowing new pathways.

 Read our philosophy and Creed to better understand our TOE